Diet Menus Slimming Challenge

 Age

-Theoretically, age should not significantly affect IBW in girls after 14-15 years of age and in boys after 16-17 years of age, when most people stop growing.
-It is important to remember that the height of men and women decreases by 3.8 - 5 cm until the age of 70, and as people age, muscle mass decreases and excess body fat accumulates more easily.
-It is a natural process, but it can be slowed down, for example, by a healthy diet, physical activity and enough sleep.
+In theory, age should not have a significant effect on IBW in girls after 14-15 years of age and in boys after 16-17 years of age, when most people stop growing.
+It is important to remember that male and female height decreases by 3.8-5 cm by the age of 70 and as people age, muscle mass decreases and excess body fat accumulates more easily.
+This is a natural process, but it can be slowed down, for example, with a healthy diet, exercise and enough sleep.

 Gender

 Women generally weigh less than men, although they naturally have a higher percentage of body fat.
-This is because the male body usually has more muscle mass and the muscles are heavier than fat.
-Women also tend to have lower bone density and are smaller in stature than men.
+This is because a man's body usually has more muscle mass, and muscle is heavier than fat.
+Women also tend to have lower bone density and are smaller in stature compared to men.

-The taller a person is, the greater their muscle and body fat mass, resulting in weight gain.
-If a man and a woman are the same height (in length) - a man should be about 10-20% heavier.
+The taller a person is, the more muscle and body fat they have, which results in higher weight.
+If a man and a woman are the same height, the man should be about 10-20% heavier.

 Body type

-Body type (skeletal bone size) is another factor that can affect the determination of ideal weight (within a few kg).
-It is usually classified as small, medium or large (fine bones, medium wide bones, wide bones).
-It is measured on the basis of the circumference of the human wrist in relation to height.
-You can see how to properly measure the circumference of your wrist HERE.
-The classification is as follows:
+Body type (skeletal bone size) is another factor that can influence the ideal weight (within a range of a few kilograms).
+It is usually classified as small, medium or large (fine bones, medium bones, wide bones).
+It is measured on the basis of the circumference of the person's wrist in relation to their height.
+You can find out how to measure the wrist circumference correctly HERE The classification is as follows:

 For women less than 158.5 cm tall